 Threshold income includes all sources of income that are taxable eg property income, savings income, dividend income, pension income, social security income (where taxable), state pension income etc.

-Please note, You are not allowed to deduct from taxable income any amount of employment income given up for pension provision as a result of any salary sacrifice made on or after 9 July 2015.
+You are not allowed to deduct from taxable income any amount of employment income given up for pension provision as a result of any salary sacrifice made on or after 9 July 2015.

 How does the taper work?

-From 6 April 2016, the taper reduces the annual allowance (AA) by £1 for £2 of adjusted income received over £150,000, until a minimum annual allowance of £10,000 is reached.
-This means that from 6 April 2016 the annual allowance for high earners is as follows:
+In the 2020/21 year, the taper reduces the annual allowance by £1 for £2 of adjusted income received over £240,000, until a minimum annual allowance of £4,000 is reached.
+This means that from 6 April 2020 the annual allowance for high earners is as follows:

+Table 6: The tapered annual allowance in 2020/21